 Branden was always the first person to give a hug or crack the tension with a joke.
 He was excelling at a career in public service and dreaming with his fiancé about their future and family.
 Tragically, his life ended too early - and those dreams disappeared.
-Each year the extended family and their friends honor Branden's memory with a memorial walk to raise money for a campaign that Branden loved as a child, and then supported as an adult.
+Each year the extended family and their friends honor Branden's memory with a memorial walk to raise money for a cause that Branden loved as a child, and then supported as an adult.
 Afterwards, they all eat at his favorite restaurant sharing their best stories about him.

 Think and Act Locally & Globally

 Reactions to Relevance

 Tapping into the news.
 Giving should be a routine habit, but some disasters or local need can pop up quickly.
 A hurricane in the states or a struggle overseas is likely already playing out on the TV at home.
 A conversation can turn to what the people might need and how to help.
 While donating online to a national response nonprofit may be quick, the experience of talking about doing it together will last - and a young person can reflect on how their family is helping when seeing the story play out again.